Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Methods

 We further assessed the impact of data preprocessing by evaluating performance on the PICAI dataset using MRI images cropped around the prostate based on provided masks.
 Additionally, we performed supplementary evaluations across all datasets using in-plane resizing to 512×512 for Decipher-MR, matching the higher-resolution input requirements of MedImageInsight.
 This variant is denoted as Decipher-MR (high-reso) in the figures.

 To ensure reproducibility, we used 50 random train/validation/test splits for all experiments.
-We report the average AUROC for classification tasks and the average mean absolute error (MAE) for age regression.
+We report the average AUROC for classification tasks and the average mean absolute error (MAE) for age regression. \zyc{Additionally, we performed bias analyses by training and testing separately on male and female cohorts for brain age, Alzheimer’s disease (793 females; 993 males), and body-region prediction (2,630 females; 1,790 males) to evaluate cross-group generalizability.}